Understanding how the information contained in RNA sequences

 Our cells are like machines.
 Genes in our DNA are the instructions to produce each part (proteins, RNA, and other molecules).
 Each part must be accurately produced in the right amount for cells to work properly.
 Mistakes in these processes cause many diseases, including cancer.

-Messenger RNA sequences instruct the cell what protein part to make, and influence how much is made.
+Messenger RNA sequences instruct the cell what protein part to make and how much to make of it.
 Other RNA molecules also affect how cells work.
-Our lab studies how these processes work normally and how they are altered in human diseases.
+Our lab studies how healthy cells make decisions and how decisions change in human diseases.

 Left: phase separation like oil and water of RNA binding proteins and RNA into round foci under cellular stress.